becevka/amigo/README.md

 # amigo

-AngularJS MongoDB Express NodeJS project generator.
+AngularJS MongoDB Express Node.js project generator.
 Allows easily scaffold project layout with CRUD operations and UI skeleton.

 Your project will depend on Mongoskin, Express/Jade/Stylus and JQuery/Angular/Bootstrap for UI